 In recent years, many notable South American footballing talents have elected to return to their home country to finish off their careers, which is what Paredes aspires to do as well.

-In speaking to Le Journal du Dimanche, Paredes reflected on his passion for Boca and revealed why although he would like to someday return to the Argentine club, this such move may not be possible due to one reason.
+In speaking to Le Journal du Dimanche, Paredes touched on his passion for Boca and noted that while he would like to someday return to the Argentine club, this such move may not be possible due to one reason.

 “I would like to end my career in Boca.
 Unfortunately, the insecurity that exists in Argentina is not what I want for my family.”

 For the moment, Paredes remains with PSG, where he currently has two more years left on his contract following the ongoing season.
 Still, he may ultimately decide to one day put on the Boca shirt once again.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.